Aggressive Las Vegas Paternity Attorneys Ready To Serve You

 Paternity means fatherhood.
 Establishing paternity means making the biological father the legal father of the child.
 If the parents are married, paternity is established automatically.
 But if the parents are not married when the child is born, then a paternity action may be necessary to determine the rights and obligations of the parents.
 Nevada law recognizes that the relationship between the parent and the child is not dependent on marriage.

 The legal issues surrounding paternity genetic testing, child support, custody and visitation can be contentious and emotional.
-Seek out the services of an experienced family law attorney in Las Vegas, Nevada, to help you through this process.
+Seek out the services of our experienced Las Vegas paternity lawyer to help you through this process.

 Let us put our experience to work for you to protect you, your child, and your finances.
 Call (702) 386-0030 today.